occam-r/myphotolab/README.md

 ## Overview

-My Photo Lab is a feature-rich mobile application built with React Native and Expo that allows users to manage, view, and organize their photos with a beautiful, interactive interface.
+My Photo Lab is a feature-rich mobile application built with React Native and Expo that allows users to manage, view, and organize their photos with security to add or modify photo with a beautiful, interactive interface.
 The app provides a seamless photo viewing experience with customizable slideshow features, camera integration, and secure access through biometric authentication.

 ## Features